 Formerly known as NFC Task Launcher, Trigger is a powerful Android automation app that allows you to automate numerous tasks and scripts for your smartphone based on a variety of triggers, such as NFC tags.
-Creative users can program a wide variety of tasks to be triggered with an NFC tag, such as for example silencing your phone when you tap an NFC tag on your nightstand, or turning on your WiFi and killing your mobile data when you tap a tag at your doorway, or automatically connecting to your car's Bluetooth.
+Creative users can program a wide variety of tasks to be triggered with an NFC tag, such as silencing your phone when you tap an NFC tag on your nightstand, or turning on your Wi-Fi and killing your mobile data when you tap a tag at your doorway, or automatically connecting to your car's Bluetooth.

 Tasker ($2.99) + Locale NFC Plugin ($1.53)

-NFC Tools is a combination of NFC tag reader and writer, allowing you to read technical details and information stored in the tag, as well as write information into non-write-protected tags.
-Users can save text, links, details, GPS locations, addresses, configure Bluetooth connections and more.
-The addition of companion app NFC Tasks allows users to create automated task scripts that can range from enabling or disabling network settings, alarms, launch Tasker tasks, configure wireless networks and more.
+NFC Tools is a combination NFC tag reader and writer, allowing you to read technical details and information stored in the tag, as well as write information into non-write-protected tags.
+Users can save text, links, details, GPS locations, addresses, configured Bluetooth connections and more.
+The addition of companion app NFC Tasks allows users to create automated task scripts that can range from enabling or disabling network settings and alarms, launching Tasker tasks, configuring wireless networks and more.